7 Simple Ways To Improve Your Posture

 While slouching doesn’t immediately cause discomfort, constant bad posture while sitting can leave muscles and soft tissue sensitive.
 The strain put on your muscles can then turn to pain.
 Therefore, it is essential to get into the habit of sitting in the correct position.

-You might also benefit from getting a suitable desk and chair, especially if you work at your computer all day, like I do.
-I can’t imagine myself sitting in an incorrect work area, I would be in pain all the time!
+You might also benefit from getting a suitable desk and chair, especially if you work at your computer all day as I do.
+I can’t imagine myself sitting in an incorrect work area.
+I would be in pain all the time!

 2. Stop your bottom sticking out